mainlyetcetera/mod_0_skills/classes/class_2.md

-## Example of a class in a restaurant: Wine
+## Example of a Class in a Restaurant: Wine

 **Attributes:**
   * wineName _(string)_